Vehicle lifts can be one of the most important investments you can make for your auto shop or garage.

 - Depending on size and capacity, scissor lifts tend to keep a low profile.

 - Slight tweaking might be necessary for frame engaging style scissor lifts.

 Portable Car Lifts

-When space is your primary concern you can’t really overlook the idea of a portable car lift.
-Some of us have limited space in our garages or shops and here is where portable lifts can really be of use.
-There are many different types of portable lifts because most brands offer their four post lifts, two post lifts and scissor lifts with the option of a portable version.
-Just be aware that with portable vehicle lifts you trade function for form.
-That means that due to the space problem, you will end up buying a portable four post lift that might not have all of the functionalities and or gadgets found in the non-portable version of that lift.
-You might also want to check the capacities on these bad boys before you try and hoist an oversized truck.
+When space is your primary concern you can’t overlook the idea of a portable car lift.
+Some of us have limited space in our garages or shops and here is where portable lifts can be of use.
+There are many different types of portable lifts because most brands offer their lifts with the option of a portable version.
+But be aware that with portable vehicle lifts you trade function for form.
+That means that due to the space problem, you will end up buying a portable four-post lift.
+A lift that might not have all the functionalities and or gadgets found in the non-portable version.
+You might also want to check the capacities of these bad boys before you try and hoist an oversized truck.